patrickjohnson3/typing/README.md

 sudo apt install gtypist
 ```

-I find that it helps to increase the size of the terminal (in then one I am using is done with `Ctrl + +`.
+I find that it helps to increase the size of the terminal (in the one I am using this is done with `Ctrl + +`.
 I did that 4 times.
 Doing it 5 times makes gtypist barf out.

 ## Custom Drills